cpsarason/db-docker-comparison/README.md

 1. InfluxDB

-These images can then be used as part of a tutorial looking at performance of the different databases (and, ideally, ease installation/use of these in AWS, Azure and/or GCP.)
+These images can then be used as part of a tutorial looking at performance of the different databases when analyizing AIS ship track data (and, ideally, ease installation/use of these in AWS, Azure and/or GCP.)

 Practice makes perfect?